Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Lightsource

-Mark the candles under Lights in the story tree.
-Then right-click on them and choose to uncheck Light On.
+Select the lights under Lights in the history tree.
+Then right-click on them and uncheck Light On.

 Lights IRONCAD

-If you want to experiment with additional light sources, you can find them under the Visualization tab followed by Insert Light.
+If you want to experiment with extra light sources, you can find them under the Visualization tab followed by Insert Light.

 Light sources in IRONCAD